 Successful Applications will Demonstrate

 - The applicant's ability to contribute to the overall success of a language preservation cohort (offered by Potlatch Fund to complement the grant program).
-The cohort will focus on the development of a comprehensive language transfer system with approximately 75 hours of instruction over 10 months.
+The cohort will focus on supporting the development of viable strategic plans that are tailored to best fit the opportunities available to each community with approximately 75 hours of instruction over 10 months.
 Learn more here.